YanhaoZhang1/DivSBL/README.md

 ## Set path

--- The following 5 sub-files in DivSBL_public folder need to be manually read by the user into the MATLAB path, for use in comparative experiments in the demo folders.
+The following 5 sub-files in DivSBL folder need to be manually read by the user into the MATLAB path, for use in comparative experiments in the demo folders.

     * BCS_fast_rvm.m        ---> The function file for SBL(RVM) algorithm from [1],